The “special brownie” needs less introduction than most baked goods, but you’ll find no sloppily constructed, slightly burnt bars here.

 Not only will they taste better, but when you DIY, you’re also fully in charge of how much bud actually ends up in the brownies.
 This recipe calls for a full 1/8 ounce of cannabis, yet the process still works if you decide to use less.

-BTW, if you go by this spice conversions chart, 1/8 ounce of parsley is equal to about 3 tablespoons.
+BTW, if you go by this spice conversions chart, 1/8 ounce of parsley (the closest cannabis comparison we could find), is equal to about 3 tablespoons.
+So, roughly 3 tablespoons of weed is about what you need.
 You’re welcome.

 We made the full batch of the cannabutter recipe below, used our preferred amount in the brownies, and stored the excess in the fridge in a clearly marked container (emphasis on “clearly marked”).